Roy Clements

 Roy Clements (born 1946 in London) is a British author and former Christian minister.
 He was a leading figure within Britain's Evangelical Christian movement for more than two decades until in 1999 he left his wife, resigned from his pastoral ministry and revealed that he is gay.

 Biography

 Roy Clements grew up in the East End of London and earned a PhD in Chemical Physics, before working for the University Colleges Christian Fellowship in Nairobi and serving as pastor of Nairobi Baptist Church in Kenya.
 He returned to the UK in 1979 when he became pastor of Eden Baptist Church, Cambridge, where he developed a highly successful ministry to students.
 Over a period of some twenty years, he gained a reputation within the international Christian movement as an accomplished preacher and teacher.
 Until 1999 he served on the boards of a number of leading evangelical organisations, including the management council of the Evangelical Alliance, which represents more than a million British Christians across 30 denominations.

+In 1999, his ministry within British evangelicalism ended.
+He had entered a relationship with another man; Chris, a Christian student who had originally sought his help with unwanted same-sex attraction.
+Clements had planned to leave his pastorate and undertake new career "as a Christian thinker engaged in the public communication of science".
+He confessed to his wife about his same-sex attraction and she gave him an ultimatum: undergo conversion therapy to cure his homosexuality and cease all contact with gay friends.
+He suggested that they should try to work on their marriage while he undertook a master's degree.
+Neither came about, as the Evangelical Alliance published a press release stating that he had left his ministry and marriage to begin a relationship with a man, and multiple stories were followed in the press.

-His ministry within British evangelicalism ended in 1999 when he resigned from his church ministry and left his wife and four children, and began a relationship with another man.
+With the uproar, Clements went into hiding.
+He resigned from his church ministry and left his wife and four children.
+His funding from a Christian charity for his master's was revoked, and the Inter-Varsity Press had his books withdrawn from sale.
+He and his wife officially divorced in 2001.

+He has now been in a relationship with Chris for more than 20 years, and they entered into a civil partnership in 2015.